helmedeiros/bre-go/docs/architecture/decisions/0030-json-loader.md

 This ADR is that loader.
 By v0.7.0 the library has shipped four releases of port-and-adapter discipline (`v0.1.0`–`v0.4.0`), an expression parser (`v0.5.0`), and a typed Condition tree (`v0.6.0`).
-JSON is the second-most-requested rule-definition format after CSV in the parity target's deployments: ops teams who do not own a spreadsheet pipeline ship rules as JSON blobs through config-service or Kubernetes ConfigMaps.
+JSON is the second-most-requested rule-definition format after CSV in service-side deployments: ops teams who do not own a spreadsheet pipeline ship rules as JSON blobs through config-service or Kubernetes ConfigMaps.

 Three questions: